You may not know this, but its actually a Latin word.

 For example – I shared, or b-logged, that I was out of clean underwear last week.

 That’s right.
-I confessed to you, my dearest and most revered Readers – that I was so desperate for clean undergarments I actually considered stealing The Hubbs’ last clean pair of tighty-whities for my own personal use.
+I confessed to you, my dearest and most revered friends – that I was so desperate for clean undergarments I actually considered stealing The Hubbs’ last clean pair of tighty-whities for my own personal use.

 But, that was last week’s confession.

 This week…we are going to delve into my personal hygiene.
 Dental hygiene, to be exact.

 Ohhhhh, now I see I have your full interest.